-If you have questions about epilepsy and COVID-19 vaccinations, please contact our Services Team on 1300 852 853 or send us a message.
+If you have questions about epilepsy and COVID-19 vaccinations, please contact our Living Well Team on 1300 852 853 or send us a message.
 Please note we are unable to provide medical advice.
+Your treating doctor is the best person to advise you, as they will have the best understanding of your medical history and individual situation.

 Epilepsy and COVID-19 vaccines